 The controls and layout are similar to DJM mixers like the DJM-450 or the DJM-900NXS2, though the controls have been pared down to the absolute minimum.
 An FX Select knob would’ve been better than a button, as it’s quicker to go through effects that way.
 Of course, you can also just click and select the effect using your laptop’s trackpad, so it’s not a dealbreaker.
 I do miss the flexibility of the per deck FX section found on the DDJ-RB, but then again you don’t get any of that when you spin with CDJs at the club, so if you have club or pro DJ aspirations you’re better off getting used to the Beat FX layout.

-The DDJ-400 also unlocks a special tutorial section designed for new DJs to quickly get to grips with setting up the DDJ-400.
+The DDJ-400 also unlocks a special tutorial section designed for new DJs to quickly get to grips with setting up their new controller.
 It’s also got some basic mixing tutorials, as well as a link to an archive of other Pioneer DJ tutorials for other kit in the Pioneer DJ product line.

 The DDJ-400 is a solid first controller for those looking to get into DJing – it’s got a full complement of contemporary digital DJ controls and performance features found on more expensive gear, plus it’s just the right size for cramped DJ booths and taking it along to house parties.
-There isn’t much in terms of innovation onboard, though, as it’s more of an evolution of the way Pioneer DJ is making beginner-focused gear instead of a revolution in the way it thinks about digital DJing.
+There isn’t much in terms of innovation onboard, though, as it’s more of an evolution of the way Pioneer DJ is making beginner-focused gear, instead of a revolution in the way they think about digital DJing.

 Pioneer DJ continues to make strides with its Rekordbox and Rekordbox DJ software, and it’s starting to pull away from other popular DJ apps.
 Emulating the layout of a club standard CDJ/DJM set-up in even the cheapest of gear means that the transition from bedroom to main room will be smoother for new DJs and those unfamiliar with how a CDJ/DJM set works.
 That also means that club and pro DJs looking for a small, cheap controller to take along with them on holidays and getaways will find the DDJ-400 appealing.